strawberrypie/rusentiment/en_annotation.md

 If there is clear irony, treat these as cases of mixed sentiment.

-## Posts that dont express sentiment
+# <a name="head4"></a>Posts that dont express sentiment

-<div style="text-align: justify">"No sentiment” label is reserved for **posts that simply describe some situation in a neutral, matter-of-fact way**, and have no clear positive or negative sentiment.
+"No sentiment” label is reserved for **posts that simply describe some situation in a neutral, matter-of-fact way**, and have no clear positive or negative sentiment.
 For example:</div>

 - my friend is coming down from Indiana today to see your show tonight <span style="float:right;"> [no sentiment]</span>
 - 18 new friend requests  <span style="float:right;"> [no sentiment]</span>